Patrick’s books are available from both the best and worst bookshops, or from the publisher http://www.smokehousepress.co.uk

 Alternatively there is a site dedicated to his writing – http://www.convivialeconomy.com from where you can also order his latest books, by using a paypal link.

-It is to be published by the Smokehouse Press and is to be priced at £10 plus postage and packing.
-Watch this space.
+It is published by the Smokehouse Press, and priced at £10 plus postage and packing.

 Reclaiming Commons was published by the Smokehouse Press in December 2018.